Port security: Academic Discourse

 Admiral James Loy and Captain Robert Ross suggest a multilateral approach with U.S. trading partners (public and private) be pursued.

-Former US Coast Guard Commander Stephen Flynn also suggests extending current initiatives to include bilateral and multilateral international inspection zones.
+Former U.S. Coast Guard Commander Stephen Flynn also suggests extending current initiatives to include bilateral and multilateral international inspection zones.

 European stakeholders take a similar position to Loy, Ross and Flynn, encouraging the inclusion of the private sector in any counter-measure actions taken by the government, so as to avoid ‘affect container throughput – affecting the commercial imperative’.

 Maritime Terrorism and Piracy

 The importance of the container shipping industry is equally matched by its vulnerabilities to terrorist attack.
 The U.S. maritime system consists of over 300 sea and river ports with more than 3,700 cargo and passenger terminals.
 The United States and global economies depend on commercial shipping as the most reliable, cost efficient method of transporting goods, with U.S. ports handling approximately 20% of the maritime trade worldwide.
 The volume of trade throughout the U.S. and the world creates a desirable target for terrorist attack.
 An attack on any aspect of the maritime system, mainly major ports, can severely hamper trade and potentially affect the global economy by billions of dollars.

-The security of ports and their deficiencies are numerous and leave US ports vulnerable to terrorist attack.
+The security of ports and their deficiencies are numerous and leave U.S. ports vulnerable to terrorist attack.
 The vulnerabilities of our ports are many, leading to potential security breaches in almost all aspects of the container shipping industry.
 With the sheer volume of maritime traffic, there is serious concern of cargo/passenger ship hijackings and pirate attack, as well as accountability of the millions of shipping containers transported worldwide.
 Given the overwhelming number of ships and containers, there are many areas of concern regarding the security of U.S. ports.

 Terrorists can, and eventually may, exploit the shipping industry's deficiencies in port security.
 Potential threats include the smuggling of weapons of mass destruction (WMD), a radiological "dirty" bomb, a conventional explosive device, and transportation of terrorist operatives, as well.
 Studies have claimed a Hiroshima sized nuclear detonation at a major seaport would kill fifty thousand to one million people.
 It is common knowledge within the industry that security measures of major ports cannot have a significant effect on the movement of goods, thereby allowing exploitation of the system for terrorist use.